 Hercules/Maciste (Ma-CHEE-Stay) may or may not pull this in Hercules Against The Moon Men/Maciste And The Queen of Samar when, during a botched rescue, he is seemingly subdued when the enemy soldiers do little more than throw a net over him, which he should have been able to easily break out of given that he can bend steel and kill monsters with his bare hands (as was pointed out in the Mystery Science Theater 3000 episode that riffed the film).
 It is possible that once he realized he'd been duped he let the bad guys capture him so that he could play The Mole and learn the evil queen's true plans

-Done in the The Avengers by Loki to attack the S.H.I.E.L.D air carrier from the inside by taking control of the Hulk.
+Done in the The Avengers by Loki to attack the S.H.I.E.L.D air carrier from the inside by taking control of (or at least releasing) the Hulk.

 Treasure Island: Long John Silver pulls this with Jim, who'd been genuinely captured by Silver and the other pirates earlier.
 Silver's practical reason for keeping Jim alive is that he's his best chance to escape the gallows if things go south, as Silver suspects they might, and an extra gun hand against the pirates who'll inevitably turn on them once that happens.
 However, it's never entirely clear whether Silver would have kept his word to keep Jim alive if things had gone according to plan...

 The Black Jewels series uses this to great effect in the third novel, when Daemon pretends to betray and capture Surreal.

 American Gods: Czernobog and Mr. Nancy dress as police officers to get Shadow out of prison.